hoytech/quadrable/README.md

 ### Trees and Exponential Growth

-The reason we use trees is because of the exponential growth in the number of nodes as the depth is increased.
-The number of nodes that must be traversed to get to a leaf is related to the number of levels of the tree, which grows much slower than the number of nodes.
+The reason we use trees is because of the exponential growth in the number of nodes as the number of levels is increased.
+In other words, the number of intermediate nodes that must be traversed to get to a leaf grows much slower than the total number of nodes.

 In computer science trees are usually drawn as growing in the downwards direction, for some reason.
 Because of this, we'll use the term "depth" to refer to how many levels down you are from the top node (the "root").